More Resources

-A commercial liability insurance policy pays for losses arising from real or alleged bodily injury and property damage.
-It also covers personal injury occurring on your business premises or arising from your operations.
+A commercial liability insurance policy pays for losses arising from bodily injury and property damage – real or alleged.
+It also covers personal injury that happens on your business premises or results from your operations, up to the limits of your policy.

-Examples of covered losses include someone being hurt from a slip and fall at your business; and property damage, such as a person’s vehicle being damaged while parked at your business.
+The basic coverage for injuries and damages.
+Examples of covered losses include someone being hurt from a slip and fall at your business, or a person’s vehicle getting damaged while parked at your business.

-Provides coverage for medical expenses to a third party as a result of a bodily injury for which you, or the company, are liable.
+Coverage for medical expenses to a third party, resulting from a bodily injury for which you or the company are liable.

-Protects you for situations such as an employee speaking or publishing inaccurate information that slanders or libels a person or organization; publishing material that violates a person's right of privacy; copyright infringement; or wrongful eviction from a dwelling or premises.
+Coverage to protect you against situations such as an employee speaking or publishing inaccurate information that slanders or libels another person or organization.
+Also helps protect against publishing material that violates a person's right of privacy, infringes on a copyright or results in wrongful eviction.

 The maximum amount an insurer will pay for all accumulated claims arising within a specified period of insurance.